uccser/cs-field-guide/docs/source/author/chapters.rst

 .. note::

   - Some of the keys (:ref:`what-is-a-key`) have angle brackets around them, ``<like so>``.
     This means that they are variables and you can call them whatever you like in your configuration file (without the angle brackets).
+    Key names should be consistent, i.e every instance of <chapter-key> should be replaced with the exact same key.

 .. _application-structure-file: